gowtham-star/Consumers-Complaint-Analytics-Application/README.md

 The application offers the following features:

-Upload text data in various formats, including CSV, TXT, and JSON Choose the number of topics to model and the specific algorithm to use (LDA, NMF, or LSA) Visualize the most frequent words associated with each topic using a word cloud Export topic modeling results and word cloud visualizations as CSV or image files
+Upload text data in various formats, including CSV.
+Choose the number of topics to model and the specific algorithm to use (LDA, NMF, or LSA) Visualize the most frequent words associated with each topic using a word cloud Export topic modeling results and word cloud visualizations as CSV or image files